-- Size Of Chicken matters – Size and thickness of chicken varies, so is the time of cooking depending on it.
+- Size Of Chicken matters - The size and thickness of chicken vary, so is the time of cooking depending on it.
 Usually, Chicken breast weighs roughly around 1/2 pound.
-Where I live, 1 pound of chicken has around 2 – 3 Chicken breasts.
+Where I live, 1 pound of chicken has around 2 - 3 Chicken breasts.
 For cooking, it is not the weight that matters.
 What matters is the thickness.
 If the chicken is unusually thick, then increase the cooking time by 2-3 more minutes on the prescribed timing.

 - Cooking Time - 8 minutes of High pressure with 10 minutes of natural pressure release always works for me.
 For this timing, chicken doesn't have to be at room temperature.
 Just take it out of the refrigerator( not freezer) and pop it into the IP.
 By letting the pressure release naturally, we are allowing the chicken to rest before shredding.
 Therefore Chicken turns our to be moist and tender.

 - Shredding chicken - Using two forks and shredding it right inside the inner pot.

 After shredding, let the chicken come into room temperature.
 Store in a food-grade container along with the liquid in the refrigerator for up to 5 days.
 It can be frozen up to 3 months.
 Thaw frozen chicken overnight in the refrigerator before using it.

 How about Chicken Thighs?

 Chicken Breast is a leaner meat, most widely used.
 You can also make shredded chicken with Chicken thighs.
 Chicken thighs need a little more time around 12 minutes with 5 minutes of natural pressure release.